-- 7.1 The Inclusion Lead, Clare Tilling, and the child's class teacher will meet with the child and parents/carers to complete a plan that identifies the needs, outcomes and ways in which they could be met that would best address the needs identified and best suit the individual pupil.
+- 7.1 The Inclusion Lead, Rosalyn Hewitt, and the child's class teacher will meet with the child and parents/carers to complete a plan that identifies the needs, outcomes and ways in which they could be met that would best address the needs identified and best suit the individual pupil.
+At this point, there will be a discussion with the child about why they are being put on the SEN register and what this will mean for them.
 The action needed to help the child to progress in the light of their earlier assessment.
-This may include: - A differentiated curriculum. - Different learning materials or special equipment. - Some group or individual support. - Extra adult time to devise the nature of the planned intervention and to monitor its effectiveness. - Staff development and training to introduce more effective strategies. - Access to support from outside agencies for one-off or occasional advice on strategies or equipment. - 7.3 The My Plan will be reviewed regularly to monitor progress and to make any necessary adjustments.
+This may include: - A differentiated curriculum. - Different learning materials or special equipment. - Some group or individual support. - Extra adult time to devise the nature of the planned intervention and to monitor its effectiveness. - Staff development and training to introduce more effective strategies. - Access to support from outside agencies including one-off or occasional advice on strategies or equipment. - 7.3 The My Plan will be reviewed regularly to monitor progress and to make any necessary adjustments.